TheOdinProject/curriculum/ruby/project_linked_lists.md

 removed without reallocation of any other elements.

-In some programming languages the size of an array is a concern and one of the ways to overcome that problem and allow dynamically allocated data, which is what linked lists allow us to do.
+In some programming languages the size of an array is a concern and one of the ways to overcome that problem and allow dynamically allocated data is using linked lists.

 Luckily in **Ruby** arrays aren't limited to a certain size, so you don't have to think about overcoming that limitation.